NYS Science, Technology, Engineering, and Mathematics (STEM) Incentive Program FAQs

-- If your high school does not rank, the school must provide an explanation as to how it has determined that you are in the top 10 percent of your graduating class.
+- If your high school does not rank, the school must provide pertinent information for HESC to independently determine if you are in the top 10 percent of your graduating class.

 - How will I be notified about my STEM award application?

-- Eligible applicants will be notified about their STEM Incentive Program award application by U.S. mail in late spring.
+- Eligible applicants will be notified about their STEM Incentive Program award through their HESC accounts.

 - What should I do if I haven’t received any communications from HESC?